 In order to aid memorisation, vocabulary is constantly revisited through increasingly complex grammatical structures.
 Furthermore, the use of visual and audio prompts as well as games and competitions helps to build connections and embed vocabulary into the long-term memory.
-To build on cultural capital, lessons often draw inspiration from authentic texts such as newspapers articles or blogs and indeed the life experiences of teachers themselves.
-To capitalise on this, students are often sign posted to articles/blogs/magazines/websites of interest so they have the opportunity to read or listen to "real life" information.
+To build on cultural capital, lessons often draw inspiration from the life experiences of teachers.